Viralmaniar/viralmaniar.github.io/_posts/2023-05-13-The Power of In-Memory Executions: How to Execute Code without Touching Disk.md

  The first line includes the Windows.h header file, which provides access to Windows API functions and data types.
 The second line includes the ReflectiveLoader.h header file, which contains the necessary definitions for the reflective DLL loader.
 In the main function, the ReflectiveLoader function is called with the malware.dll to be loaded as the first argument and a null value for the second argument.
 The ReflectiveLoader function loads the DLL into memory, resolves its dependencies, and returns a pointer to the base address of the loaded module.

 The GetProcAddress function is called to get the address of the malicious function named MalwareFunction in the loaded module.
 GetProcAddress is a Windows API function that returns the address of a function or variable in a dynamic-link library (DLL) module.
 The address of the malicious function is stored in a FARPROC variable named func.
-Finally, the malicious function is executed by casting the func variable to a function pointer and calling it.
+Finally, the malicious function is executed by casting the func variable to a function pointer and calling it. <BR>
 **Shellcode In-memory Execution:**

 Shellcode is a small piece of code that is injected into a target process to execute a payload.
 It is often used by attackers to bypass antivirus detection and gain remote access to a system.
 Shellcode can be executed in-memory by allocating executable memory using the VirtualAlloc function and copying the shellcode into the allocated memory.
 The code can then be executed using a function pointer.